ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 ## Batch Job Operator

-The Batch Job Operators control-loop is listing for changes regarding the Batch Jobs CRs and applications CRs, which are managed by the Spark Operator and the Flink Operator.
+The Batch Job Operators control loop is listing for changes regarding the Batch Jobs CRs and applications CRs, which are managed by the Spark Operator and the Flink Operator.

 The Batch Job Operator knows how to construct the corresponding application given the Batch Job CRs specification.
 With the Spark and Flink Operator, reusing existing software allows the Batch Job CR to be only a thin wrapper around either a Spark or a Flink specification.
 In addition to the Spark and Flink CR, it may contain additional information that previous invocations of the external scheduler have stored.